-Butalbital (sold under the brand names Fioricet and Esgic) is a prescription medication used to treat migraines, tension headaches, and chronic daily headache pain.
+Butalbital, which is sold under the brand names Fioricet and Esgic, is a prescription medication used to treat migraines, tension headaches, and chronic daily headache pain.

-It has also been used in the past to relieve pain after surgery or injury and to help people sleep when they are having trouble sleeping.
+It has also been used in the past to relieve pain after surgery or injury and to help people sleep if they’re struggling with insomnia or other sleep disorders.

 Why Fioricet Is Not Considered A Controlled Substance

-With controlled substances, there is little to no medical use available.
-Fioricet is not a federally controlled substance under the Controlled Substances Act (CSA).
+While Fioricet must be prescribed, it is not a federally controlled substance under the Controlled Substances Act (CSA).

-Exempted products on the controlled substances list are those which contain the chemical in the drug class which is considered addictive or a risk for misuse, but also contain other ingredients which are believed to negate the risk for addiction.
+Exempted products on the controlled substances list are those which contain an ingredient considered addictive or a risk for misuse but also contain other ingredients believed to negate the risk for addiction.

 Contains Acetaminophen

-The dosages of butalbital, acetaminophen, and caffeine contained in a single tablet of Fioricet are as follows: 50 mg, 325 mg, and 40 mg, respectively.
+The dosages of butalbital, acetaminophen, and caffeine contained in a single tablet of Fioricet are 50 mg, 325 mg, and 40 mg, respectively.

 A doctor or healthcare provider must write a Fioricet prescription for a person to obtain the medication, which helps to regulate its use.